cnorick/curse-of-strahd-notes/Ismark Kolyanovich.md

 - Other villagers call him "Ismark the Lesser" because he has lived in the shadow of his father
 ## Playing Ismark Kolyanovich
 - He's not the typically dour Barovian
-	- He invites the PCs to join him and offers to pay for their wine

 ## What They Know
 [[Barovian Lore]]